 Chart 4 shows the percentage difference between the countywide median ratio and the median ratios for residential and nonresidential properties for each county.
-Of the 37 counties with data available for residential and nonresidential property, all 37 counties have a sample residential median property ratio that is within 5 percent of the county median ratio.
+Of the 37 counties with data available for residential and nonresidential property, 34 counties have a sample residential median property ratio that is within 5 percent of the county median ratio.

-Seven counties (Adams, Asotin, Benton, Franklin, Island, Okanogan and Stevens) have sample nonresidential median property ratios that are not within 5 percent of the county median ratio.
-After performing the binomial test, only Benton County has a sample non-residential median property ration that is not within 5 percent of the county median ratio.
-The percent difference is close enough to 5 percent to conclude after performing the binomial test that 36 counties fall within the IAAO standard.
+Three counties (Adams, Ferry, and Kittitas) have sample residential median property ratios that are not within 5 percent of the county median ratio.
+After performing the binomial test, all three counties percent difference is close enough to 5 percent to conclude that all 37 counties fall within the IAAO standard for residential properties.
+Ten counties (Adams, Benton, Ferry, Grays Harbor, Island, Kitsap, Kittitas, Lincoln, Pend Oreille, and Whitman) have sample nonresidential median property ratios that are not within 5 percent of the county median ratio.
+After performing the binomial test, only Island and Kittitas counties have sample non-residential median property ratios that are not within 5 percent of the county median ratio.
+The percent difference is close enough to 5 percent to conclude after performing the binomial test that 35 counties fall within the IAAO standard.

-On this basis, all 37 counties with data available for residential and nonresidential property meet the IAAO standard for having median ratios for residential property within 5 percent of the countywide median ratio.
-And 36 counties met the IAAO standard for having median ratios for nonresidential property within 5 percent of the countywide median ratio and 1 does not.
+On this basis, all 37 counties with data available for residential property meet the IAAO standard for having median ratios for residential property within 5 percent of the countywide median ratio.
+Thirty-five counties meet the IAAO standard for non-residential properties.